Active sorting of particles as an illustration of the Gibbs mixing paradox: Hopfield--Ninio Sorter Steady State

-For an equilibrium sorter (with $\kappa=0$), equation~(\ref{eqn:ASS}) becomes ${\mathcal A_1^{\rm eq}}/{N}=\left(1+e^{\Delta F}\right)^{-1}$.
+For an equilibrium sorter (with $\kappa=0$), equation~(\ref{eqn:ASS}) becomes ${\mathcal A_1^{\rm eq}}/{N}=\left(1+e^{\Delta G}\right)^{-1}$.
 This is the correct Boltzmann result, and is naturally independent of kinetic coefficients.
-As noted in section~\ref{sec:HNSS} of the main text, equation~(\ref{eqn:ASS}) tells us that the quality of the active sorter may be much better than an equilibrium sorter when $\kappa$ is substantially smaller than the other rates, and $k_{\rm off}$ is simultaneously large enough to support the $e^{2\Delta F}$ term in the denominator.
+As noted in section~\ref{sec:HNSS} of the main text, equation~(\ref{eqn:ASS}) tells us that the quality of the active sorter may be much better than an equilibrium sorter when $\kappa$ is substantially smaller than the other rates, and $k_{\rm off}$ is simultaneously large enough to support the $e^{2\Delta G}$ term in the denominator.

 From equation~(\ref{eqn:ASS}), we also observe that the active sorter performs \textit{worse} than a Boltzmann sorter for certain parameter choices.
-For instance, if we consider high $\Delta F$, then when $\kappa$ is of order $K$, but $k_{\rm off}$ is much smaller than $K/e^{\Delta F}$, we have ${\mathcal A_1^{\rm SS}}/{N} \sim {1}/{3}$, which is larger than the equilibrium value for $\Delta F>\ln2$.
-This is also illustrated in figure~\ref{fig:SSS}.
+For instance, if we consider high $\Delta G$, then when $\kappa$ is of order $K$, but $k_{\rm off}$ is much smaller than $K/e^{\Delta G}$, we have ${\mathcal A_1^{\rm SS}}/{N} \sim {1}/{3}$, which is larger than the equilibrium value for $\Delta G>\ln2$.
+This is also illustrated in Fig.~\ref{fig:SSS}.
 In this case the network encourages particles of both species to bypass the proofreading machinery via the energy-consuming transitions, such that we pay work for worse sorting.
-In appendix~\ref{app:tSS} we find that the time to perform the sorting \textit{may} be reduced by sacrificing sort quality (since particles avoid rattling in the heart of the network and are expeditiously transferred).
-However, this sacrifice is not absolutely necessary, as fast accurate sorting can be achieved with carefully chosen parameters.
+In Appendix~\ref{app:tSS} we find that the time to perform the sorting \textit{may} be reduced by sacrificing sort quality (since particles avoid rattling around in the heart of the network).
+However, this sacrifice is not absolutely necessary, and accurate sorting can be achieved quickly if parameters are chosen judiciously.

-To verify equation~(\ref{eqn:ASS}) and the results of the following sections, we perform stochastic simulations of the figure~\ref{fig:SymNet} network (the details are described in appendix~\ref{app:HNSimulation}).
-Figure~\ref{fig:SSS} shows the steady state entropy of the system as a function of the distinguishability parameter $\Delta F$ for two choices of kinetic rates -- corresponding to a better-than-equilibrium active sorter and a worse-than-equilibrium active sorter.
-We find good agreement with our prediction, and see clearly how the discontinuity of the traditional Gibbs Mixing Paradox is softened, as $S$ approaches $-1$ asymptotically as $\Delta F\to\infty$.
+To verify equation~(\ref{eqn:ASS}) and the results of the following sections, we perform stochastic simulations of the Fig.~\ref{fig:SymNet} network (the details are described in Appendix~\ref{app:HNSimulation}).
+Figure~\ref{fig:SSS} shows the steady state entropy of the system as a function of the distinguishability parameter $\Delta G$ for two choices of kinetic rates -- corresponding to a better-than-equilibrium active sorter and a worse-than-equilibrium active sorter.
+We find good agreement with our prediction, and see clearly how the discontinuity of the traditional Gibbs Mixing Paradox is softened, with $S$ approaching $-1$ asymptotically as $\Delta G\to\infty$.